 |Purchase Event Tickets|

-Established in 1997, Carnegie Science Awards have honored the accomplishments of nearly 600 individuals and organizations whose contributions in the fields of science, technology, and education significantly benefit Western Pennsylvania and inspire the next generation.
+Established in 1997, Carnegie Science Awards have honored the accomplishments of more than 600 individuals and organizations whose contributions in the fields of science, technology, and education significantly benefit Western Pennsylvania and inspire the next generation.

 Presented by Eaton